Why we needed an operations management system

 Quantifying benefits.
 “It took us 12 years to find this comprehensive of a solution,” says Scott Fairman, interim assistant director.
 “Cartegraph gives us the data we need to leverage our resources.
 We have the ability to quantify everything we do—operations group support, for example.
 Nobody understood how much time or money was spent on that.
 We now have the power to understand the impact of these programs and resources.”

 Time saved.
 By analyzing the amount of time spent on routine tasks, supervisors are able to make strategic choices to become more efficient.
 “If we spend 6 hours a week doing a particular task, we can choose to spread it across two days instead of four.
 We save travel time, windshield time, time spent getting in and out of the truck,” explains DeGrant.
 “It may seem small, but that time adds up.”

 Mobile work management.
-With Cartegraph for iPad, the Arlington Parks Department has eliminated paper work orders.
+With the Cartegraph mbile app, the Arlington Parks Department has eliminated paper work orders.
 Field crews now get assignments issued to them by the supervisor digitally—saving paper and time.

 Centralized information.
 With cross-device access, team members can access tasks and workflow histories from anywhere.
 Workers in the field have access the same information as people in the office.

 Analytics-powered workflows.
 With Cartegraph, Arlington is able to capture data, analyze it, and prepare for the future.
 After just one year of utilizing Cartegraph, DeGrant and Fairman hired Larry Miglets as an analyst to actively monitor and identify opportunities for efficiency gains.
 He will be a critical part of Arlington’s data-driven decision-making moving forward, and will use Cartegraph to help the City deliver the best possible outcome, no matter the situation.